SaintRazz/Website/README.md

 # Website
-website for Git course

-updating on update-readme branch

-updated locally
+This is a really awesome website

+Updates made on master on GitHub before release